raphaelouzan/PowerLEDSuit/README.md

 Settings Mode [in progress]
 --
-The strip will use the bottom 10 leds to show the level selected.
-A red indicator shows the maximum brightness.
+The settings mode currently allows to set the brightness for the whole program.
+The brightness is broken down in 10 increments.
+The strip will use the entire strip as a progress bar.
-*Click* to increase brightness until it gets back to minimum (Minimum is 25).
+*Click* to increase brightness by 255/10 until it starts over to the minimum (Minimum is 25).
 *Long press* to save changes and go back to animation mode!

 Thanks